lfochamon/website/www/content/pages/prospective.md

 ### Open Topics
 #}

+{#
 My group does not have Master project calls open at the moment.
 However, feel free to [get in touch](mailto&#58;{{SITEEMAIL}}?subject=[App Master]) if you are interested in writing your Master thesis with us (include `[App Master]` in your subject line).
 We work on a variety of exciting topics upon which your Master project can be based.
+#}

+The group has a few open master thesis topics, particularly in the areas of *generative modeling*, *inverse design*, and *reinforcement learning*.
 Master projects typically combine the use of a novel optimization, control, or statistics tool with a practical machine learning or signal processing application.
-We expect interested students to have a strong theoretical background and/or be good programmers as well as being able to come up with fresh ideas for challenging research problems.
-Thesis topics are primarily for students currently enrolled at &Eacute;cole Polytechnique.
+Interested students are expected to have a strong theoretical background and/or be good programmers as well as being able to come up with fresh ideas for challenging research problems.

+If you are interested in working with us on any of these topics or other [research topic]({filename}/pages/publications.md) from my group, feel free to send us an [email](mailto&#58;{{SITEEMAIL}}?subject=[App master]) starting the subject line with `[App master]` and including:

+- Short motivation statement describing background and research interests (1 paragraph)
+<span class="prospect-comment">Do **NOT** write an extensive essay, but do outline your background
+and research interests as they relate to research topics and publications of my group.</span>
+{: .prospect-item}

+- CV (including a list of research/coding projects, if you have any) {: .prospect-item}

+- Transcripts
+{: .prospect-item}

+{# Master thesis topics are primarily for students currently enrolled at &Eacute;cole Polytechnique. #}

+{#
 &nbsp;

 -----